 Moderator: Glanis Changachirere, Institute for Young Women’s Development, Zimbabwe (Steering Committee Member)

 - Antoine Bernard, Reporters Without Borders, France (Steering Committee Member)

 - Daria Kaleniuk, Anticorruption Action Centre, Ukraine

 Opening Remarks: Jose Ramos-Horta, Chairman, Steering Committee, Timor-Leste

 Tribute Presentation: Independent Journalists in the Middle East and North Africa

 Tribute Presentation: Advocates for Democracy in East Turkistan, Hong Kong, and Tibet Working to Build Solidarity and Resilience

-Tribute Presentation: Pro-Democracy Movement in Burma
+Tribute Presentation: Pro-Democracy Journalists in Burma

 Regional and National Events